wakkadojo/pynda/README.md

 Simulations can easily be made 2-dimensional by placing all spheres in a plane, and significant memory can be saved by not resolving the grid perpendicular to that plane.

-## Controlling from python
+## Controlling from python: pynda

-Here we show how to load the simulation, and how to set up a basic simulation.
+Here we show how to load the simulation, and how to set up a basic simulation in the python binding **pynda**.
 For more complex examples, please browse the test_run directory and other source code, or send me an email.

 #### Importing the simulation